Raghav-Gopal/Moksha_2025/README.md

 If you are a judge, collaborator, or academic researcher and need access to design files for review purposes, please contact us directly.

 ## 📬 Contact
-For collaboration, queries, or access to design files (under NDA):
+For collaboration, queries, or access to design files:

 Team Moksha Motorsports
 IIT Gandhinagar